 Inventory, 24 ct : 0

-The Sparkler radish, botanical name Raphanus sativus, is a member of the Cruciferae Brassicaceae family.
-Radish varieties can be divided into four types: Western (small salad type, Oriental(large and sweet) such as China Rose and Daikon, Leaf (small taproots cultivated for feedstock), and rats-tail radishes (cultivated for edible seedpods).
-The Sparkler radish is a Western radish type.
+The Sparkler radish, botanical name Raphanus sativus, is a member of the Brassicaceae family.
+Radish varieties can be divided into four types: western (small salad type), oriental (large and mild) such as china rose and daikon, leaf (small taproots cultivated for feedstock), and rats-tail radishes (cultivated for edible seedpods).
+The Sparkler radish is a western radish type.
 It is an heirloom variety that is also known as White Tip and Sparkler White Tip.

-Radishes are unknown in the wild state but their cultivated origins evolved in the the eastern Mediterranean region.
+The Sparkler radish is believed to have first been cultivated in the eastern Mediterranean region.
 Radishes are perhaps the fastest maturing plants in nature.
 Sparkler radishes can reach maturity within twenty days of sowing.
 Once the root becomes visible, they can be pulled.
-This means they must be harvested often, as the root become sharper if left in the soil for too long.
-Radishes are also very much like lettuces and pea plants, too, preferring cool season for best growth and sweeter roots.
+This means they must be harvested often, as the flavor of the root will become sharper if left in the soil for too long.
+Radishes are very much like lettuces and pea plants, preferring cool season for best growth and sweeter roots.
 Summer crops tend to bolt to seed quickly as well as producing sharp pithy roots and sunburnt leaves.

 Recipes that include Sparkler Radish.
 One is easiest, three is harder.